 Azure Cosmos DB is a globally distributed, low-latency, high throughput databases services.
 Azure Cosmos DB provides global distribution, which means you can scale and distribute it across different Azure regions.
-This enables you to have your data replicated over as many as datacenter per your need, moreover control and access your replicated data seamlessly.
+Global replication of your Azure Cosmos DB enables you to have your data replicated over as many as datacenter per your need, moreover control and access your replicated data seamlessly.
 Setting up the Geo-Replication is very easy and can be done in a couple of clicks from the Azure Portal.

 Setting up Geo-Replication